Channel Estimation for Pinching-Antenna Systems (PASS): Introduction

-Against the above background, in this work, we investigate channel estimation for PASS and propose two efficient DL-based channel estimation models.
-The first DL estimator, termed \emph{PAMoE}, is built on the mixture of experts (MoE) architecture, which integrates PA positions and pilot signal features through multi-expert mechanisms to adaptively model the dynamic channel distributions in PASS.
+{To fill this research gap, this letter presents the first investigation into channel estimation for PASS.
+First and foremost, we extend classic linear channel estimators by adapting the antenna switching strategy for PASS, which provide fundamental channel estimation benchmarks.
+Furthermore, inspired by recent advances in deep learning (DL)-enabled channel estimation \cite{10415876,10288572,10315065}, we propose two efficient DL models to improve channel estimation accuracy while reducing pilot overhead.} The first DL estimator, termed \emph{PAMoE}, is built on the mixture of experts (MoE) architecture, which integrates PA positions and pilot signal features through multi-expert mechanisms to adaptively model the dynamic channel distributions in PASS.
 To enhance the flexibility and scalability of the channel estimation model for dynamic PA counts, we further propose a Transformer-style estimator, termed \emph{PAformer}, which leverages the self-attention mechanism to predict channel coefficients on a per-antenna basis.
 Numerical results demonstrate that the proposed DL estimators achieve superior channel estimation accuracy with significantly reduced pilot overhead compared to conventional channel estimators.
-In particular, both PAMoE and PAformer exhibit superior zero-shot learning capabilities on unseen PA configurations, enabling native adaptation to dynamic PA counts without retraining.
+In particular, both PAMoE and PAformer exhibit superior zero-shot learning capabilities on dynamic PA configurations without retraining operations.